 I unlocked the door, then gave it a gentle push, moving inward in unison with the door as it slowly opened.
-“Delia, Becca,” I called out softly.
+“Delia -- Becca,” I called out softly.
 No response.
-I removed my snub nose revolver from its holster, then remained motionless, detecting no sound or movement.
+I removed my snub-nosed revolver from its holster, then remained motionless, detecting no sound or movement.

 I continued inside, noticing Delia’s desk was vacant, her chair shoved back against the wall.
 My office door was closed.
 I carefully opened the door, flicking on the light switch.
 My chair was turned around, facing the window behind my desk.
 It took only seconds to realize Delia was in the chair.
 She was bound and gagged so tightly she couldn’t move or utter a sound.
 I placed my revolver back into its holster, then proceeded to remove the gag.
 Her eyes widened frighteningly the moment the cloth dropped below her chin.

 “Matt, behind you,” she yelled.